CVE-2026-33117: CWE-287: Improper Authentication in Microsoft Azure SDK for Java

 Mitigation Recommendations

-An official fix is available in Microsoft Azure SDK for Java version 4.10.6.
+An official fix is available in version 4.10.6 of the Azure SDK for Java.
 Users should upgrade to this version or later to remediate the vulnerability.
-Since this is a cloud service SDK, Microsoft manages remediation for the cloud-hosted Key Vault service, which is not affected.
-No additional mitigation is required for operations delegated to the Key Vault service.
+Since this is a cloud service SDK, Microsoft manages the security of the Azure Key Vault service itself, which is not impacted.
+No additional mitigation steps are indicated by the vendor advisory.

 Technical Details